Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

 I have never taken anyone to court before, and I am simply asking that this case be overseen by fair, impartial judges.

+*

-## I'm claiming against the Guardian because their biased coverage contributed towards a worldwide vaccine panic which caused, health, travel, transport and social problems for many British citizens and businesses, both at home in the UK, or abroad.
+#### *I'm claiming against the Guardian because their biased coverage contributed towards a worldwide vaccine panic which caused, health, travel, transport and social problems for many British citizens and businesses, both at home in the UK, or abroad.
 Virus and Vaccine hysteria, caused directly by the Guardian and other UK periodicals, caused widespread problems in the Taipei business community.
-Not only were we ordered to sit at home, but a once thriving Corporate Training business in the centre of Taipei, lost 80% of its business, as students were asked to sit at home, or not come to class.
+Not only were we ordered to sit at home, but a once thriving Corporate Training business in the centre of Taipei, lost 80% of its business, as students were asked to sit at home, or not come to class.*

 The Guardian, as UK citizens over the age of 18, are directly responsible for fact-checking, and reporting unbiasedly.
 This, they did not do, for a period of 2 to 3 years.
+Their coverage made an entire nation sit at home.
+Vaccines were presented as the only viable path out.
+This is a clear case of denial of infrastructure, and premeditated blackmail.

 ## Viruses, Lockdowns, and Vaccine Contracts

-From 2020 to 2023, The Guardian Newspaper wrote dozens, if not hundreds of articles claiming that:
+From 2020 to 2023, The Guardian Newspaper wrote dozens, if not hundreds of articles on the coronavirus pandemic:

-- There was a virus.
+- There was a worldwide virus.

 - Lockdowns, draconian restrictions and dangerous vaccines were an appropriate, proportionate response to this virus.

-- Taxpayer money should be given to Moderna, Pfizer et al, to pay for unproven vaccines.
+- Taxpayer money, amounting to hundreds of millions of pounds, should be given to Moderna, Pfizer et al, to pay for unproven vaccines.

 *